 If you have a tattoo that is prominently displayed, be prepared to answer questions about it.
 If the image is not appropriate, please cover it up.

-If you practice yoga, tai-chi, etc. while in Rwanda, please refer to it simply as exercise.
+If you practice yoga, tai-chi, etc. while in Rwanda, please do so privately and refer to it simply as exercise.
 The connotation of these activities and terms is spiritual rather than physical.

 PHOTOS AND SOCIAL MEDIA